lukasloetkolben/StealthFreon/README.md

 Two capacitors are used instead of the battery.
 The capacitors are connected in series to withstand the voltage of 5V.

-The capacitors are charged directly via the voltage of the ribbon cable.
+The capacitors are charged directly via the 5V coming from the ribbon cable.
 To prevent the capacitors from being charged via the mainboard, a blocking diode is used.

 The fan is also connected directly to the ribbon cable.